 The command can be placed in any continuous integration pipeline.
 To surface results,

 apollo emits an exit code and integrates with GitHub statuses.
-The check command validates against traffic from the past day by default, but this time window can be configured to be a longer range.
+The time window of live traffic that the check command validates against can be configured to any range within your data retention window.

 Note: The Apollo CLI will be looking in your Apollo config for a location from which to fetch your local schema and using your ENGINE_API_KEY to authenticate its requests with the Engine service.

 We highly recommended that you add validation to your continuous integration workflow (e.g. Jenkins, CircleCI, etc.).
 In doing so, you can detect potential problems automatically and display the results of checks directly on pull requests.